wassermanlab/JASPAR-inference-tool/README.md

 This repository contains the data and code used by the JASPAR profile inference tool.
 For more information please refer to the supplementary data from JASPAR [2016](https://academic.oup.com/nar/article/44/D1/D110/2502663) and [2020](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkz1001/5614568).

 ## News
-31/01/2021 We have updated the profile inference tool as described in the similarity regression [manuscript](https://www.nature.com/articles/s41588-019-0411-1)
+31/01/2021 We have updated the profile inference tool as described in the similarity regression [manuscript](https://www.nature.com/articles/s41588-019-0411-1).
 ~~01/09/2019 We have improved the profile inference tool by implementing our own [similarity regression](https://www.nature.com/articles/s41588-019-0411-1) method.~~

 ## Content
 * The `examples` folder contains the sequences of two transcription factors (TFs) and one protein that is not a transcription factor, such as the human serine/threonine-protein kinase [mTOR](https://www.uniprot.org/uniprot/P42345)
-* The `files` folder contains the output of the script [`get_files.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/files/get_files.py), which downloads TF sequences from [UniProt](https://www.uniprot.org/), DNA-binding domains (DBDs) from [Pfam](https://pfam.xfam.org/), and retrieves cut-offs on the DBD percentage of sequence identity from [Cis-BP](http://cisbp.ccbr.utoronto.ca/), etc.
+* The `files` folder contains the output of the script [`get_files.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/files/get_files.py), which downloads TF sequences from [UniProt](https://www.uniprot.org/), DNA-binding domains (DBDs) from [Pfam](https://pfam.xfam.org/), retrieves infernece models from [Cis-BP](http://cisbp.ccbr.utoronto.ca/), etc.
-~~* The `models` folder contains the similarity regression models created by calling the script [`pairwise.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/pairwise.py) followed by [`regression.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/regression.py)~~
+* ~~The `models` folder contains the similarity regression models created by calling the script [`pairwise.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/pairwise.py) followed by [`regression.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/regression.py)~~
 * The script [`infer_profile.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/infer_profile.py) takes as input ~~the folders `files` and `models`, plus~~ one or more proteic sequences in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format) (_e.g._ a proteome), and infers DNA-binding profiles from JASPAR
 * The file [`environment.yml`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/environment.yml) contains the conda environment used to develop the profile inference tool for JASPAR 2020 (see installation)